Spirit duplicator

-A spirit duplicator (also Rexograph and Ditto machine in North America, Banda machine and Fordigraph machine in the U.K. and Australia) is a printing method invented in 1923 by Wilhelm Ritzerfeld, which was used for most of the 20th century.
-The term "spirit duplicator" refers to the alcohols that were the principal solvents used in generating copies.
+A spirit duplicator (also Rexograph and Ditto machine in North America, Banda machine and Fordigraph machine in the U.K. and Australia) is a printer invented in 1923 by Wilhelm Ritzerfeld, which was used for most of the 20th century.
+"Spirit" here refers to the alcohols that were the principal solvents used in generating copies.

-Spirit duplicators were used mainly by schools, churches, clubs, and other small organizations, such as in the production of fanzines, because of the limited number of copies one could make from an original, along with the low cost (and corresponding low quality) of copying.
+Spirit duplicators were used mainly by schools, churches, clubs, and other small organizations, such as in the production of fanzines, because of the limited number of copies one could make from an original, along with the low cost of copying.

-The spirit duplicator coexisted alongside the mimeograph and the hectograph, devices with a similar purpose but different operation.
+The spirit duplicator was most popular in the same period as the mimeograph and the hectograph.

 History

-The spirit duplicator was invented in 1923 by Wilhelm Ritzerfeld.
+The spirit duplicator was invented in Germany in 1923 by Wilhelm Ritzerfeld.
 The best-known manufacturer in the United States and the world was Ditto Corporation of Illinois.
 Copiers in the United Kingdom were commonly manufactured by Associated Automation Ltd of Willesden, London NW10, a subsidiary company of the computer makers Elliott-Automation Ltd for the Block & Anderson company, under their "Banda" brand.
-In both cases the trademark became a generic name for both the copiers and the process in their respective markets.
+In both cases, the trademark became a generic name for both the copiers and the process in their respective markets.

 The faintly sweet aroma of pages fresh off the duplicator was a feature of school life in the spirit-duplicator era.